FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/what-is-identity-proofing.md

 ## The Importance of Identity Proofing

 Identity proofing is crucial for organizations that want to protect themselves and their users from security threats.
-According to [Javelin Strategy & Research’s 2020 Identity Fraud Study](https://www.javelinstrategy.com/coverage-area/2020-identity-fraud-study-genesis-identity-fraud-crisis), the total cost of identity fraud reached almost $17 billion USD in 2019.
+According to [Javelin Strategy & Research’s 2020 Identity Fraud Study](https://www.javelinstrategy.com/coverage-area/2020-identity-fraud-study-genesis-identity-fraud-crisis), the total cost of identity fraud reached almost $17 billion (US)in 2019.
 This is the combined cost of compromised data, lost resources, and fines for privacy regulation breaches per the General Data Protection Regulation (GDPR) in the EU and the California Consumer Privacy Act (CCPA) in the US.

 Even large organizations like Facebook and Marriott aren’t immune.
 Both organizations suffered [recent data breaches](https://edition.cnn.com/2019/07/30/tech/biggest-hacks-in-history/index.html) that compromised hundreds of millions of accounts.